schilling40/BioHackatonDE_annotations/README.md

 ### 1. Mapping Collections to OMERO Objects

-Possible implementation options include:

-* Represent label collections as:

-  * OMERO Projects
-  * OMERO Datasets
-  * Or a new custom collection type
+We recommend creating a new custom collection type because *OMERO Projects* and *OMERO Datasets* are already established concepts, which limits their adaptability for this use case.

-Each option will be evaluated for:

-* Query efficiency
-* Permission handling
-* UI compatibility
-* API accessibility

 ### 2. Linking via Key-Value Annotations